 How does it work?

 Many breast cancers are stimulated to grow by the female sex hormones estrogen and progesterone.
-These breast cancers are called receptors that are sensitive to hormones or hormone receptors.
+These breast cancers are called receptors sensitive to hormones or hormone receptors.
 Blocking the effects of these hormones can treat breast cancer.

 - Never stop taking a cancer medication without first talking to your specialist.

 - If you forget to take a tablet, take it as soon as you remember it.
 If it is almost time for the next dose, take that tablet at the usual time.
-Do not take a double dose to make up for the one you forgot.
+Do not take a double amount to make up for the one you forgot.

 Tests during treatment

-Tell your doctor or nurse if you have any side effects so they can help you manage it.
+Tell your doctor or nurse if you have any side effects so they can help you manage them.
 Your nurse will give you a contact number to call if you have any questions or problems.
 If you have doubts, call them.